JoBernhard/swa_hausarbeit/README.md

  - jdoe, jdoe
  - category-admin, admin (with role to edit category)

- with path q/dokumentation openapi swagger dokumentation can be found to use ist a token needs to be aqured from keycloak
+ with path q/dokumentation openapi swagger dokumentation can be found to use it a token needs to be aquired from keycloak

 curl --location --request POST "http://localhost:8180/auth/realms/quiz-fest/protocol/openid-connect/token"^ --header "Content-Type: application/x-www-form-urlencoded" ^